Sambar Powder Recipe | Sambar Podi

 WHAT IS SAMBAR?

-Sambar is a popular lentil based stew cooked with lentils, vegetables, tamarind and spice powder called sambar masala podi.
+Sambar is a popular lentil-based stew cooked with lentils, vegetables, tamarind, and spice powder called sambar masala podi.
 This homemade sambar podi will uplift the flavors from your regular vegetable stew to an authentic South Indian Sambar.

 Although, you can buy Sambar powder from stores - with various brands like MTR SAMBAR POWDER, RAJAH Sambar Masala and many more.
 Nothing compares to the aromatic blend of the homemade sambhar masala.